baohuynguyen/baohuynguyen.github.io/teaching.md

 Course ID: EE2021E

-Undergraduate course for Electrical Engineering and Automation Engineering at School of Electrical and Electronic Engineering, Hanoi University of Science and Technology
+Undergraduate course for Control and Automation Engineering (EE-E8) at School of Electrical and Electronic Engineering, Hanoi University of Science and Technology

 Content: Steady-state analysis of linear circuits